MinionZ-UOM/ResQconnect/README.md

 2.  **Install Dependencies**
     -   Install the required npm packages by running:
         ```bash
-        npm install react@18.2.0 react-dom@18.2.0
+        npm install
         ```
-    -   If you come across any error, try:
+    -   If you encounter any error, try:
         ```bash
         npm install --force
         ```